MulberryBeacon/anarky/README.md

 ## Instructions

-The `wav2flac` and `wav2mp3` programs perform an encoding operation and provide the same set of options:
+The `wav2flac` and `wav2mp3` programs perform an encoding operation and have the same set of options:

     usage: PROGRAM [-h] [-v] [-p] [-t] [-c IMG] -f FILES [FILES ...] -d DEST